Fusion-Data-Platform/fdf/docs/source/user_guide.rst

     [sunfire06:~] % which python
     /p/fdf/anaconda/bin/python

-If python does not point to ``/p/fdf/anaconda/bin/python``, then PATH contains to a different python distribution ahead of ``/p/fdf/anaconda/bin``.
+If python does not point to ``/p/fdf/anaconda/bin/python``, then PATH contains to a different python distribution.
 In this case, you need to modify PATH so ``/p/fdf/anaconda/bin`` is the first python distribution in PATH.

 Finally, you can launch python and import the FDF package::